Analysis is an interpretive process that draws conclusions from a set of facts.

 Or you might write:

 At the beginning of the story, the woman is dissatisfied with her role in life.
 She is tired of her household duties and wishes she could try new things.
-At the end, she gains a great sense of satisfaction and self-accomplishment when she wins the grand prize ribbon at the state fair.
+She feels her life is without merit.
+At the end, she gains a great sense of self-satisfaction and self-accomplishment when she wins the grand prize ribbon at the state fair.
 As a result, she can be considered a dynamic character.

 The first three sentences provide the facts, and the fourth sentence presents the interpretation, an analytical conclusion.